HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ a” is necessary before futon like “ a futon.”
+I am happy to lean it’s better to say”100 members.”

 ★★★★★